 active frame anonymization epoch: frame anonymization epoch and its frame anonymization parameters which are being applied by the transmitter to MPDUs, beacon frames and trigger frames.

-frame anonymization: mechanisms mitigating against presence monitoring using unencrypted fields in beacon frames and individually addressed frames.
+frame anonymization: MLO mechanisms mitigating against presence monitoring using unencrypted fields in beacon frames and individually addressed frames.

 frame anonymization epoch: time window in which a set of frame anonymization parameters remain constant.